101-in-1 Explosive Megamix

 101-in-1 Explosive Megamix is a video game developed by Nordcurrent and published by Atlus for the Nintendo DS.
-It was first released in Europe on November 28, 2008 and features 10 hours' worth of 101 minigames.
-A version for the WiiWare service was released on September 22, 2011 in Europe and on October 13, 2011 in North America.
+It was released in Europe on November 28, 2008 and on April 21, 2009 in North America and features 10 hours' worth of 101 minigames.
+A version for the WiiWare service was released on September 22, 2011 in Europe and on October 13 in North America.

-The Nintendo DS version received mostly mixed reviews.
-By contrast, the WiiWare version received overwhelmingly negative reviews, with most criticism directed towards the repetitive minigames, music and the controls.
+The Nintendo DS version received mixed to negative reviews, while the WiiWare version received heavily negative reviews, with most criticism directed towards the repetitive minigames, music and the controls.

 Gameplay

-Players can use the stylus and touch screen or Wii Remote to test their reflexes in action minigames like racing and skydiving, take on sporting events such as basketball, curling, and archery, strategize with tank and space combat games, or play match three, Sudoku, and jigsaw puzzles.
+Players can use the stylus, D-Pad and touch screen or Wii Remote to test their reflexes in action minigames like racing and skydiving, take on sporting events such as basketball, curling, and archery, strategize with tank and space combat games, or play match three, Sudoku, and jigsaw puzzles.
 Gamers who set high scores earn gold coins that can be used to unlock other activities, and those looking for multiplayer action take on friends in multi-card wireless play.
 Each minigame requires scores ranging from 4000-200000 to beat the minigame for a one-time bonus.
-When players start, there are only 10 games unlocked (Basketball, Tornado Hockey, Circus, Bouncer/Foot and the Ball, Sushi, Curlers, Sky Hunter, Darts, Card Castle and Aquarium), and the 91 other minigames must be unlocked, with later minigames requiring a higher price.
+When players start, there are only 10 games unlocked (Basketball, Tornado Hockey, Circus, Bouncer/Foot and the Ball, Sushi, Curlers, Sky Hunter, Darts, Card Castle (Dirty Gold in the WiiWare version) and Aquarium), and the 91 other minigames must be unlocked, with later minigames requiring a higher price.

 Development

-On February 9, 2009, Atlus U.S.A., Inc. announced that it had secured the North American publishing rights from Nordcurrent for 101-in-1 Explosive Megamix for Nintendo DS.
+In 2009, Atlus U.S.A., Inc. secured the North American publishing rights from Nordcurrent for 101-in-1 Explosive Megamix for Nintendo DS.
 Players could challenge a friend to multiplayer competition through local wireless play.
-It was scheduled for release on April 21, 2009 for a price of US$19.99.
+It was scheduled for release on April 21 for a price of US$19.99.